Will Blockchain address the existing issues of KYC?

 Regulations and rules get changed in between adding burden to the implementation process.
 KYC requires customers to furnish their banking entities and people with more than one account needs to do it separately making it a rather irksome process.

 Another major challenge of KYC is the cost of implementation.
-The hassle of KYC has increased the costs of banking sector by 18% that is expected to rise again if the condition continues in the present way.
+The hassle of KYC has increased the costs of banking sector by 18% which is expected to rise again if the condition continues in the present way.

 Introducing Blockchain in KYC